See Also

 Mandy Moore

 - The actress told Romper that she had been trying to conceive for years and was ready to go into surgery to fix her uterus.
 Luckily, just before the surgery, Moore started ovulating again, but she was told pregnancy was still unlikely.
-Now, she has welcomed her first child.
+Now, she has welcomed two children.

 © Getty Images